MikeSanDev/type_speed/README.md

 ## Features

-- Color changes as you type to keep you on track
+- Color changes as you type to keep you on track.
-- Each text is randomized so you can practice for how every long you'd like
+- Color also changes to red if incorrect key is pressed, green if you are correct.
-- Still in development
+- Each text is randomized so you can practice for how every long you'd like.

 ## Getting Started